jonbern/fetch-retry/README.md

 # fetch-retry
-Adds retry functionality to the `Fetch` API by wrapping [isomorphic-fetch](https://github.com/matthew-andrews/isomorphic-fetch/) and retrying failing requests.
+Adds retry functionality to the `Fetch` API.

+It wraps [isomorphic-fetch](https://github.com/matthew-andrews/isomoretries) and retries requests that fail due to network issues.

 ## npm package